Date Published

 Are you a qualified nurse who wants to work in Australia?
 Then, Australia has something in store for you.
 The Australian Health Practitioner Regulation Agency (AHPRA) and the Nursing and Midwifery Board of Australia (NMBA) are shortly going to implement new streamlined pathways for internationally qualified professional nurses to bridge the skill gap of experienced healthcare workers.

 These new pathways will commence in April 2025.
-These programs aim to streamline and speed up the application process for foreign nurses, particularly from nations such as the United States, United Kingdom, Spain, Ireland, Singapore, and the Canadian Provinces of British Columbia and Ontario.
+These programs aim to streamline and speed up the application process for foreign nurses, particularly from nations such as the United States, the United Kingdom, Spain, Ireland, Singapore, and the Canadian Provinces of British Columbia and Ontario.

 This program will strengthen Australia's health workforce by enabling the rapid integration of skilled international nurses into the system.
 In this article, we will provide complete details about the new pathways for skilled nurses.
 But first, let us understand why Australian authorities have implemented these changes.